 Potential Downsides of a Too Patient Approach

 For instance, holding onto a stock of a company facing structural decline or mounting financial troubles in the hopes of a turnaround might result in substantial losses.
-A scenario where patience transforms into stubbornness, leading to the erosion of capital.
+That is the scenario where patience transforms into stubbornness, leading to the erosion of capital.

 Similarly, while patience helps shield investors from reacting impulsively to short-term market noise, it should not deter them from reassessing their investment thesis when new, significant information comes to light.
 In other words, patience must not be an excuse for complacency.